OpenRefine/OpenRefine/docs/docs/manual/facets.md

 ![A screenshot of an example numeric facet.](/img/numericfacet.png)

 Whereas a text facet groups unique text values into groups, a numeric facet sorts numbers by their range - smallest to biggest.
-This displays visually and allows you to set a custom facet within that range.
+This displays visually as a histogram, and allows you to set a custom facet within that range.
 You can drag the minimum and maximum range markers to set a range.
 OpenRefine snaps to some basic equal-sized divisions - 19 in the example set above.

 You will be offered the option to include blank, non-numeric, and error values in your numeric visualization; these will appear in the visual range as “0” values.